Robert Browning School

 Robert Browning School is a French-immersion public elementary school in Winnipeg, Manitoba, Canada.

 Generally, students from this school passing to grade 6 attend École Ness (the only middle school in the St. James-Assiniboia School Division that has French immersion available) if wishing to continue with French immersion, otherwise they generally attend Lincoln Middle School which does not have French immersion.

-Mission statement

-École Robert Browning is a bilingual setting where we respect ourselves and others.
-We accept responsibility for our actions and our learning.

-L'école Robert Browning est un milieu français où nous respectons nous-mêmes et les autres.
-Nous acceptons la responsabilité de nos actions et de notre apprentissage.

 Academics

-Contrary to popular belief, students in French immersion do not lack in skills with English Language Arts.
 25% of the school day is English and at the grade 5 level, English Language Arts Divisional Test results of Robert Browning's students have consistently been above the Division mean.